MiaPham051328/Data-Science---Assignment-2/README.md

-# Pipelnes using Pycaret3, Scikit-learn and Yellowbrick
+# Pipelnes using PyCaret3, scikit-learn and Yellowbrick

 # Overview
 In this assignment, I still use the Capstone project's processed dataset [Hotel Revenue](https://www.kaggle.com/datasets/govindkrishnadas/hotel-revenue) and build pipelines related to the is_canceled field.